Will Florida Atlantic cover the spread vs. Illinois? Betting Trends, Record ATS

 Florida Atlantic Betting Records & Stats

-- Florida Atlantic and its opponents have combined to score more than 148.5 points in four of eight games this season.
+- Florida Atlantic's eight games this season have gone over this contest's total of 147.5 points four times.

-- Florida Atlantic's games this year have an average point total of 151, 2.5 more points than this matchup's over/under.
+- Florida Atlantic has an average point total of 151 in its matchups this year, 3.5 more points than this game's over/under.

 - The Owls have a 6-2-0 record against the spread this season.